 4. Bring comfort items

 Just like you’d never take a flight without headphones, your dog would much prefer to bring their favorite toys for their day trip.
-If it’s possible, consider also bringing their bed so they feel like they have a designated and familiar place to rest.
+If it’s possible, consider also bringing their bed (we’re a big fan of these ones) so they feel like they have a designated and familiar place to rest.

 5. Take your dog to the park before the office